Cmxu/hackmit2017-puzzles/puzzle3/readme.md

 Then *tada*, you're done.
 The magic date appears and it's on to the next puzzle.

-<sup>1</sup>We found later, as mentioned on the solvers group in slack, that the script they used is actually [posted](https://the.delorean.codes/static/script.txt)
+<sup>1</sup>We found later from the solvers group on Slack that the script they used was actually [revealed](https://the.delorean.codes/static/script.txt) in the HTTP headers.